geyang/variational_autoencoder_pytorch/README.md

 This is implemented using the pyTorch tutorial example as a reference.

 ### Todo
+- [ ] think of a demo: how do you visualize the output of a variational autoencoder?
+A python demo?
+- [ ] closer look at the paper
+- [ ] theory blog post to explain variational bayesian methods.

+#### Done
 - [x] doc: add `requirement.txt`
 - [x] reading: read [Graphical Model]()
 - [x] data (use torchvision dataloader)